starknet-edu/starknetbook/primer/README.md

 go run *.go
 ```

-Ethereum then propogates its state by verifying transactions are well-formed and applying then to accounts.
-Alice has a public/private key pair to manager her "externally owned account" and can sign transactions that involve her balance or involve interacting with other contracts in the state.
+Ethereum then propagates its state by verifying transactions are well-formed and applying then to accounts.
+Alice has a public/private key pair to manage her "externally owned account" and can sign transactions that involve her balance or involve interacting with other contracts in the state.

 In addition to EOAs Ethereum has "contract accounts" which are controlled by the contract code associated with them.
-Everytime the contract account receives a message the bytecode that is stored as an [RLP encoded](https://eth.wiki/fundamentals/rlp) value in the account storage trie begins to execute according to the rules of the EVM.
+Every time the contract account receives a message the bytecode that is stored as an [RLP encoded](https://eth.wiki/fundamentals/rlp) value in the account storage trie begins to execute according to the rules of the EVM.

-Trillemma visit: what did we give up to add expressivity?
+Trilemma visit: what did we give up to add expressivity?

 - Every transaction still needs to be processed by every node in the network.
 - With the addition of world state storage the blockchain can "bloat" leading to centralization risk